- Modern states have failed to safeguard the principles on which they were built.

 That would enable you to be part of a country you choose with people you like.
 Since the country is private and its “customers” can leave it at any time, it gives the “government” a lot of incentives to ensure it does a good job.

 After everything the Internet had enabled, the digital country seemed to be the next step.

 And then I learned that Balaji already had the idea.

 I couldn’t find much about him.
-I know he’s from India, but I don’t know where nor what he studied.
+I know he’s from India, and it seems that he has a PhD in genetics from Stanford.
 Apparently, he also founded and sold a biotech startup for $300 million.
 He also worked as CTO at Coinbase.